elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 - Paddings on Level > 0 => apply on Level-0 cell instead of sub-cell! => to Fix.

 ## Still to implement (Not in POC)
+- Apply Property Default values even if not modified by user. => Ok
+- Make hotkeys work: Ctl-O,Ctl-N,Ctl-E, etc. => Ok.
+- Apply Infomedics Huisstyle
+- Support QRCode and Barcode in designer
+- Quill Editor: sync font controls with current selection
+- Implement ruler
+- Implement zoom to object with ruler syncing
+- Implement Preview PDF.
+- Support Dynamic report variables
 - Own Database support
 - Unit and Integration & End-To-End test.
-- Implement Preview PDF.
-- Support Dynamic report variables
-- Support QRCode and Barcode in designer
 - Custom Font management
 - Logo image management
 - Image optimizations (at least png, if possible also SVG)